yueguoguo/yueguoguo.github.io/_posts/2022-09-14-single-responsibility.md

 A lot of times the object can be made obscure when there are functionalities being added to it that may exceed its pre-defined scope.
-If there is an object that is supposed to handle multiple different sub-problems, it may be reasonable to split the scope of the object and make the the split ones applied to only the sub-problems, respectively.
+If there is an object that is supposed to handle multiple different sub-problems, it may be reasonable to split the scope of the object and apply the splits to only the sub-problems, respectively.

-A very representative example to illustrate this principle is the write function used for saving the `pandas` dataframe.
-Though the write operation can be considered as one problem, it may have the sub-problems that write the dataframe to different types of output formats, i.e., `csv`, `parquet`, etc. And therefore, there are different dedicated methods of the `pandas.DataFrame` object to handle these 'sub-problems`.
+A very representative example to illustrate this principle is the *write* functions used for saving the `pandas` dataframe.
+Though the write operation can be considered as one problem, it may have sub-problems that write the dataframe to different types of output formats, i.e., `csv`, `parquet`, etc. And therefore, there are different dedicated methods of the `pandas.DataFrame` object to handle these `sub-problems`.
 That is, for saving to `csv`, `to_csv` is used, and for saving to `parquet`, `to_parquet` is used.

 ## "Add only the necessary functionalities to the object"

 It happens frequently that unnecessary functionalities are added to an object, which makes the object less maintainable.
-Considering a class where the unnecessary emthods are added, the cost of doing this will be not just the implementation of the additional methods but also the unit tests and integration tests that may apply.
+Considering a class where the unnecessary emthods are added, the cost will be not merely the implementation of the additional methods but also the unit tests and integration tests that may apply.

 Sometimes, it is indeed hard to tell whether the functionalities are required or not.
-The usual way of dealing with such situations is that the responsibility can be "propagated" to or "passed" from by using other auxiliary objects.
+The usual way of dealing with such situation is that the responsibility can be "propagated" to or "passed" from by using other auxiliary objects.
 This idea can be seen in many commonly used design pattern such as *"strategy"* - it implements the *"context"* that controls the actual behavior of the object.

-# A walk-through of building a recommendation system with single-responsibility rule
+The unnessary components of a "strategy" can then be put into the "context" so that whenever there is a change of the context, the actual strategy is also affected.
+And as a result, the context and the strategies can be implemented and maintained separately.

+# Case study: recommender system

 The following demonstrates the use of the "single-responsibility" principle in designing a recommender system.